 In short, no. Research suggests that strength training during your follicular phase (also known as the menstrual phase), or the first day of your period results in higher increases in muscle strength when compared to training during your luteal phase (the first day of your next cycle until ovulation or until menstruation begins 1-14).
 [R]

 During this time estrogen is peaked and our bodies are primed to move heavy weight around, with only one caveat.
-Ligaments can become more lax during this phase leading to increased incidence of ACL tears (4 to 8 times more likely).
-This is a great time to consider supplementing collagen into your diet in a post workout shake or your morning coffee.
+Ligaments can become more lax during this phase leading to an increased incidence of ACL tears (4 to 8 times more likely).
+This is a great time to consider supplementing our grass-fed collagen protein into your diet with a post-workout shake or in your morning coffee.
 [R]

 RELATED ARTICLE Can Collagen Replace My Post-Workout Protein Shake?